BillyFrcs/Programming/README.md

 ## Coding Challenges

-Learning how to solve problem Data Structures and Algorithms with some Programming languages and passed all the problem cases from [HackerRank](https://www.hackerrank.com/dashboard) website and solve simple coding interview questions.
+Learning how to solve problem Data Structures and Algorithms with logic Programming and passed all the problem cases from [HackerRank](https://www.hackerrank.com/dashboard) website and solve simple coding interview questions.

 > Note: Some block of code might be using template from HackerRank.